How do malware evade analysis?

 Portable Executable (PE) Files #

-PE files are .exe or .dll (library) files in the Windows OS.
-In Linux, the equivalent would be ELF.
-In order to understand the malware behaviour, we had to learn about PE file formats (such as the DOS stubs, sections, and most importantly the import table).
+In order to understand the malware behaviour, we had to learn about PE file formats (such as the DOS stubs, sections, and most importantly the import table - which can tell us about the external dependencies of the code at a glance).

 You can do interesting things by manipulating file formats, and this is known as PE malformation.